HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Once you have your 3 interests that you plan to master, you can write about anything related to those interests.
 - The “why” is your greatest tool in all of your content.
 This is what sets you apart and is how you display your unique perspective/philosophy on the topic at hand.
 - As a beginner, you should not be focused on anything else unless it involves practicing getting results for a free client.
-- Build an audience of up to 2500 followers on all platforms then start releasing free products.
+- Build an audience of up to 2500 followers on all platforms then start releasing free products. ==Leverage your existing audience to get referrals== to your [[#Email list]].
 - Your content over a 6-12 month timeframe is what determines your followers' perception of you.
 - Analyze and resolve issues from customers' [[Entrepreneurship#Feedback |feedback]] on the free products to create [[#Monetize your products |paid]] products.
 - The more consistent you are, the more people you attract, and the more people trust you enough to invest in your product.